Valdarix/valdarix.github.io/docs/gangs/index.md

 To ensure compliance with TOS, our city features in-city gangs, each with their own lore, designated territories, and colors.
 This approach helps maintain a structured and immersive role-play experience while adhering to the necessary guidelines.

-For more detailed information, please refer to the **Gang Information** channel in our Discord.
+For more detailed information about each gange, please refer to the individual **Gang Page** in this documentation.